-Since the beginning of the second year of my undergraduate degree I have worked in education - first as a notetaker for disabled students, then as a private English tutor, and now as an English intervention tutor.
+Since the beginning of my second year of my undergraduate degree, I have worked in education, first as a notetaker for disabled students, then as a private English tutor, and now as an English intervention tutor.
 In all of those positions, I have seen cuts and increased costs of education have an undeniable effect on disabled students and those from poorer households.
 These are the real sites of perpetuation of inequality within the education system.

 Another recent area of heated debate surrounding education has concerned the reintroduction of grammar schools.
 While those who support the proposal argue that entry is based on ability, not class, this blatantly ignores the impact that economic background has on academic attainment.
 As a private English tutor with an international company, I earned £19 per hour, while clients paid up to £60 per hour to the company.
 These sessions generally happened on a weekly basis.
 My training involved a module specifically on tutoring for the 11+ exams – parents of students applying to grammar schools made up a significant portion of our clientele.

 Currently, around two thirds of the UK population live in absolute or relative poverty after housing costs.
-Last year, Trussell Trust foodbanks gave out over 1.3 million emergency foodbank parcels, while there are around 250,000 homeless people in the UK.
-It was also recently revealed that over two million UK citizens are permanently living in their overdraft.
+Last year, Trussell Trust foodbanks gave out 1,332,952 emergency foodbank parcels, while there are around 250,000 homeless people in the UK.
+It was also fairly recently revealed that over 2,000,000 UK citizens are permanently living in their overdraft.
 With these statistics in mind, spending £60 per week on tuition is clearly out of the question for many parents, and children from privileged backgrounds are at an obvious advantage.
 Combined with the fact that poor students generally have lower academic attainment than their wealthier peers for a myriad of reasons, the cost of – and increased demand for – external tuition clearly puts children from working class households at a further disadvantage.
-This is an issue which will undoubtedly be compounded by the loss of free school meals, with foodbanks seeing a surge in reliance during summer holidays as parents struggle to cover the costs of additional meals.
+This is an issue that will undoubtedly be compounded by the loss of free school meals, with foodbanks seeing a surge in reliance during summer holidays with parents struggling to cover the costs of additional meals.